Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Introduction

-In a series of papers, we are investigating a promising theoretical framework that has the potential to satisfy the requirements above. \citet{caprioli15} outlined the so-called \emph{espresso} mechanism for the acceleration of UHECRs in AGN jets.
-The basic idea is that CR \emph{seeds} accelerated in supernova remnants should be able to penetrate into relativistic jets and generally receive a boost of a factor of $\sim \Gamma^2$ in energy, where $\Gamma$ is the Lorentz factor of the relativistic flow.
-In a nutshell, \emph{espresso} acceleration is analogous to inverse-Compton scattering, with CR seeds and the jet's magnetic field substituting for photons and the relativistic electrons.
+In a series of papers, we are investigating a promising theoretical framework that has the potential to satisfy the requirements above. \citet{caprioli15} outlined the so-called \emph{espresso} mechanism, a model-independent form of acceleration for UHECRs in AGN jets, that was later confirmed both analytically \citep{caprioli18} and numerically \citep[][hereafter, MC19]{mbarek+19}.
+The basic idea is that CR \emph{seeds} accelerated in supernova remnants should be able to penetrate into relativistic jets, tap the motional electric field in the ultrarelativistic jet spine, and generally receive a boost of a factor of $\sim \Gamma^2$ in energy, where $\Gamma$ is the Lorentz factor of the relativistic flow.
+In a nutshell, \emph{espresso} acceleration is analogous to inverse-Compton scattering, with CR seeds and the jet magnetic field substituting for photons and relativistic electrons.
+In the \emph{espresso} framework, one (sometimes two) acceleration cycles saturate the particle energy gain, different from typical stochastic processes where each cycle grants a fractional energy gain, and the number of cycles is controlled by a prescribed parameter, such as a scattering rate.
+Unlike in stochastic acceleration mechanisms, in the \emph{espresso} case: i) there are no multiple cycles involved where acceleration arises from a balance between energy gains and losses, and ii) there are no prescribed microphysical (often unconstrained) parameters, such as the diffusion rate.

 With sufficiently large Lorentz factors \citep[$\Gamma\gtrsim 30$, as inferred from multiwavelength observations of powerful blazars, e.g.,][]{tavecchio+10,zhang+14}, one \emph{espresso} shot would be sufficient to transform the highest-energy galactic CRs at $10^{17}$~eV to the highest-energy UHECRs at $\sim 10^{20}$~eV.
-Such a re-acceleration process also naturally reproduces the measured UHECR chemical composition \citep{auger14a,auger17b,dembinski+18,heinze+19}, which is proton-like at $10^{20}$~eV and increasingly heavier at higher energies.
+Such a re-acceleration process also naturally reproduces the measured UHECR chemical composition \citep{auger14a,auger17b,dembinski+18,heinze+19}, which is proton-like at $10^{18}$~eV and increasingly heavier at higher energies.
 Also see \cite{pierog13,abbasi+15} for a comparison between data from Auger and Telescope Array.